MaraSchulze/MaraSchulze/README.md

 - 👋 Hi, I’m @MaraSchulze
-- 👀 I’m interested in Programming and Malware Analysis
+- 👀 I’m interested in Programming, especially ML and AI
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C and C++

 <!---
 MaraSchulze/MaraSchulze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.